xenanetworks/open-automation-utilities/docs/source/introduction.rst

 Introduction
 ============

-Xena OpenAutomation ANLT Utility (:term:`Xena ANLT Utility`) is an application that provides users with a command-line user interface to do interactive testing (e.g. ANLT testing).
+Xena OpenAutomation AN/LT Utility (:term:`Xena AN/LT Utility`) is an application that provides users with a command-line user interface to do interactive testing (e.g. AN/LT testing).
 It provides a set of CLI commands to manage and configure test ports, collect statistics, and save logs.
-Xena ANLT Utility uses `xoa-driver <https://pypi.org/project/xoa-driver/>`_ to communicate to Xena ANLT Testers.
+Xena AN/LT Utility uses `xoa-driver <https://pypi.org/project/xoa-driver/>`_ to communicate to Xena AN/LT Testers.

 .. figure:: /_static/xoa_utils_sys.png
     :scale: 30 %
     :align: center

-    `Xena ANLT Utility System`
+    `Xena AN/LT Utility System`

-The CLI commands of Xena ANLT Utility are categorized into the following families:
+The CLI commands of Xena AN/LT Utility are categorized into the following families:

 * `Auto-Negotiation and Link Training`_